machcnz/hsdaoh/README.md

   - forwards hsdaoh status/warning/error messages to the GUI
   - enables GUI-side error counting / status display (in addition to stderr logging) ** For the VHS-Decode Project:**
-- 2026-06-05: For VHS Decode project, added PDF instructions to modify the AD9226 Module for 50ohm impedance/termination and standardising gain.
+- 2026-06-05: For VHS Decode project, added PDF instructions to modify the AD9226 Module for 50ohm impedance/termination and standardising gain @ 600mVp-p input.

 This is a fork of Steve-M's brilliant 12-bit 40msps hsdaoh, to include a basic RF ADC level check prior to capture.
 This feature enables the user to check the hardware is capturing signal and to ensure signal levels are optimal and without clipping.